 When you are given the name of the person conducting your interview, the first thing you should do is research their role within the company.
 Find out as much as you can about their professional life: where they went to school, what roles they held before this one, and what big projects they've had the opportunity to work on.

-This not only demonstrates your curiosity, but it also opens up a space where you can ask questions and connect with the interviewer on a deeper level (in a deeper way than you would if your questions were primarily focused around the job and company as a whole).
+This not only demonstrates your curiosity but also opens up a space where you can ask questions and connect with the interviewer on a deeper level (in a deeper way than you would if your questions were primarily focused on the job and company as a whole).

 The goal is to find something you and the interviewer have in common.
 No matter how different your professional paths have been, there are commonalities.
 You just have to do the work to find them.

 2. Compliment (The Right Way)

 In some cases, it's probably not the best idea to compliment your interviewer on their outfit.
 While it might be genuine or innocent, it can come off as insincere, even flirtatious—and you likely won't receive any "brownie points" for it.